peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public void WriteJSONTo(
         System.IO.Stream outputStream);

 Converts this object to a string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
 If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the JSON string in an undefined order.
-The example code given in**PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)**can be used to write out certain keys of a CBOR map in a given order to a SON string.
+The example code given in**PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)**can be used to write out certain keys of a CBOR map in a given order to a JSON string.

 <b>Parameters:</b>